abhikmitra/hack-memcache-mysql-web-server/README.md

 ### Why does this Repo exist ?

 I used this repo to learn hack .
-One of the prooblmes I faced while learning Hack was availaibility of a basic web scaffolding to quickly setup a web server purely in Hack.
+One of the problems I faced while learning Hack was availaibility of a basic web scaffolding to quickly setup a web server purely in Hack.

 ### Why do we need a scaffolding or prior art ?